N1nEmAn/firmware-mod-kit-fast/README.md

 # Firmware Mod Kit FAST Usage Guide

+Update: Now, you can use `fmk -p folder` to build a new firmware! --2024.11.4

 ## Highlights

 - **🚀 Quick and Easy Firmware Extraction**: This tool allows you to use the Firmware Mod Kit (FMK) for firmware extraction with ease.